how to dry clothes without dryer

 Generally, if you need to wear something urgently like the same day or the next, it’s best not to wash and then dry without a dryer as it’s not guaranteed to be dry in time for when you need it.

 However, this is weather dependent and even if there is the odd sunny day, it will still be cold outside meaning that it will take longer for your clothes to dry.
-So, while you can dry your clothes outside in winter, it may not be the best everyday option.
+So, while you can dry your clothes outside in winter, it may not be the best everyday option but if you see a rare sunny winter’s day take advantage of it when you can.

 drying clothes